Linear independence criteria for generalized polylogarithms with distinct shifts: Pad e approximation

 {Up to this stage, the argument is close to the principle of the proof of \cite{DHK3}.
 However, just replicating it would not provide enough multiplicities.
 One therefore performs an interpolation between the maps $\inte_{x_j}$ and $\inte_{x_{j'}}$ in order to recover the otherwise undetected multiplicities (Lemma~$\ref{higherintegrals}$).
 Indeed, it can be shown, again by symmetry, that the error term coming from the interpolation vanishes.}

-After having performed the required interpolation, one is ready to prove factorization: a combinatorics argument is enough to conclude.
-This is done in two steps, preparation of the combinatorial argument summing up the conditions in Lemma~$\ref{condicombi}$ and its conclusion (it turns out that once interpolation is done, one actually is reduced to that same combinatoric problem has in the single shift case, which has already been laid out in our previous paper~\cite{DHK3}).
+After having performed the required interpolation, one is ready to prove factorization: a combinatorics argument is enough to conclude. {This is done in two steps: firstly to prepare the conditions of Lemma ~$\ref{condicombi}$ by combinatorial argument, and secondly to clearly state the conclusion of Lemma ~$\ref{condicombi}$ (it turns out that once an interpolation is done, } one is actually reduced to the same combinatorial problem in the single shift case, which has already been laid out in our previous paper~\cite{DHK3}).

 Finally, it will remain to check that the last numerical constant (which depends on $\boldsymbol{x}$ as well as of $r,m$ and $n$) does not vanish.
 This is spread in two subsections (4.1.4 and 4.1.5).
-Firstly, an induction induction step (Lemma~$\ref{induction}$) on the number $m$ of algebraic values $\alpha_1,\ldots,\alpha_m$ at which we evaluate the generalized polylogarithmic functions allows to reduce to the case $m=1$.
+Firstly, an induction step (Lemma~$\ref{induction}$) on the number $m$ of algebraic values $\alpha_1,\ldots,\alpha_m$ at which we evaluate the generalized polylogarithmic functions allows to reduce to the case $m=1$.
 In this more simple situation, the remaining constant is shown to be an Hermite determinant in the variables $x_1,\ldots,x_d$: this is done in a relatively classical way in Lemmata $\ref{Q}$, $\ref{H}$, $\ref{N tilde}$, $\ref{normaconstante}$ and $\ref{last}$, to complete the proof of Proposition~$\ref{non zero det}$. }{

 It should be mentioned that the whole construction is effective, and that the actual value of the determinant can be computed if needed. }}